TonyScript/itranswarp.js/README.md

 You should able to see the home page in the browser with address `http://localhost:2017/`.

-If you want to sign in to management console, go to `http://localhost:2017/manage/signin`, and sign in using the email and password you entered when running `node schema`.
+If you want to sign in to management console, go to `http://localhost:2017/manage/signin`, and sign in using the email and password you entered when running `node script/node-db.js`.

+### Maintaining
+If there is an error occured that is `Invalid parameter: image`,u need to run `brew install GraphicsMagick ImageMagick` in Terminal.
+Visiting [Issues](https://github.com/michaelliao/itranswarp.js/issues?q=is%3Aissue+is%3Aclosed) for more information.

 ### Test